Social media tips for marketers

 It means that they’re interested in your brand, product, industry.
 Share content that relates to your business.
 Your industry.
 For instance… you’re a sportswear brand.
 Consider posting content about upcoming sporting events - football games, tennis tournaments, etc.

-Tips, tricks, and how tos
+Social media tips, tricks, and how tos

 Make consumers’ lives easier, and you’ll have a fan for life.
 Posts that demonstrate how to get the best out of your product.
 Content that explains how to perform tasks that are relevant to their life or job - PR crisis guide, how to create a marketing strategy, etc.